-What Types of Taxes Do You Pay When Selling a House In PA?
+What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

-When selling a house in Pennsylvania there are two main categories of tax that typically apply:
+When selling a house in Pennsylvania, there are two main categories of tax that typically apply to the cost of selling a house in PA.

-This article will breakdown each of these two into more detail and help you estimate what you might owe when selling your own house.
+This guide is for Pennsylvania homeowners considering a sale of their property.
+It will breakdown each of these two into more detail and help you estimate what you might owe when selling your own house.

 However, before we get too far, it is important to point out that it is possible that there may be additional tax implications for selling your home that are not considered here.